Oluwadhemilardey20/Data_Analysis_with_LITA/Customer Data Project README.md

 2. Remove Duplicates: Ensuring no redundant data records are present.

  ### Data Analysis:
 - The data was converted into a table.
-Two new column (Subscription Duration and Cancellation Status) were created to aid a more precise and clear analyis, and average subscription duration was calculated using formular to allow for an auto update if there is any changes or additon to the dataset.
+Two new column (Subscription Duration and Subscription Status) were created to aid a more precise and clear analyis, and average subscription duration was calculated using formular to allow for an auto update if there is any changes or additon to the dataset.

  **Formular Used**

   ```
- Cancellation Status =IF(G2=FALSE,"Active","Canceled")
+ Subscription Status =IF(G2=FALSE,"Active","Canceled")
   ```

   ```